schnubor/vinylr/README.md

 	- sort and filter buttons
 	- search form

-- style vinyl tiles - DONE!
-- add vinyl form tile
+- create overlay with add vinyl form
 - set up filter and sort buttons for mixitup (see readme.md)